darfifi/project3-book_discovery/README.md

       The /css folder contains more than a unique file because readability reasons, so we find a couple of files (index.css and index-other-sizes.css) which are responsible for the styling of the first visualization of the app when we enter it.
       It is provided a responsive design for the optimization of visualization on various equipments.
-      Another couple of files(result-table.css and result-table-other-sizes.css) are responsible for the styling of the results-table visualization and the last couple of files (modal-window.css and modal-window-other-sizes.css) are responsible for the styling of the visulization of errors messages and decriptions of a selected book.
+      Another couple of files(result-table.css and result-table-other-sizes.css) is responsible for the styling of the results-table visualization and the last couple of files (modal-window.css and modal-window-other-sizes.css) are responsible for the styling of the visulization of errors messages and decriptions of a selected book.